What’s It Like To Be In A Toxic Relationship With A Narcissist?

 Read: What Is Cognitive Dissonance?
 Common Causes and How To Resolve It

-Narcissistic Love is One-Sided and Conditional
+Narcissistic Relationships Are One-Sided and Conditional

-Your relationship with an abusive narcissist will always be conditional and one-sided.
-You’re tired of never being enough.
 You’ve had enough of not being enough by now.
 You always say you’d rather be alone than unhappy … but the idea of losing everything you’ve worked so hard to build scares you more than the idea of shutting your mouth and pretending so that your kids can have a good life.

 But you keep asking yourself this crazy question: am I really willing to give up the next umpteen years of my life being miserable?
 Isn’t it possible that I can have it both ways?